top of page

-Disney After Hours Events: Are They Worth the Splurge?
+Disney After Hours 2026 Guide: Dates, Tickets, Rides & Are They Worth The Splurge?

 If you’ve ever dreamed of having the parks almost to yourself, Disney’s After Hours events are your golden ticket.
 These late-night, limited-capacity experiences are offered at Magic Kingdom, EPCOT, Hollywood Studios, and even Typhoon Lagoon—and yes, we’ve tested them for you!

-We attended an After Hours event at Magic Kingdom in 2024, and most recently, we splurged on an After Hours night at Hollywood Studios for Kim’s birthday.
+We attended an After Hours event at Magic Kingdom in 2024, and most recently, we splurged on an After Hours night at Hollywood Studios for Kim’s birthday in May of 2025.
 For our family—especially traveling with someone who struggles with social anxiety—these events have been a big win.
 The low crowds, minimal wait times, and quieter park vibes completely change the game.
 We’re here for it.

 Let’s dive into all the magical details: what’s included, what’s not, and whether we think the extra cost is worth it.